rsrasmu2/EdutainmentGame/README.md

 - collision detection! -Al, DONE
 - generate math questions - Nancy, DONE
-- Display dialogue in box at bottom of screen -Al, DONE (Dialogue is diplayed below the person the player is talking to)
+- Display dialogue in box at bottom of screen -Al, DONE (Dialogue is diplayed on person the player is talking to)